 ■ 12

-Below is an overview of the workshops provided during the Winter Term and their key topics:
+Below is an overview of the masterclasses and their key topics, designed as theoretical input and workshops:

 Agenda Founder Fundamentals Winter Term 2025/26